Your partner has just discovered that she may be pregnant.

 - She won’t listen to me.

-- I wish there was more I could do in this matter.
+- I wish there was more I could do, but I don’t know what to do.

 - I don’t want her to make this decision without me.